-When you login to DMPonline.be you will be directed to the 'My plans' page.
-From here you can edit, share, export or delete any of your plans.
+When you login to DMPonline.be you will be directed to your profile page.
+From there you can navigate to the 'view plans' menu on top to edit, share, export or delete any of your plans.
 You will also see plans that have been shared with you by others.

 Create a plan